speedytwenty/mongodb-pipelinejs/README.md

 For those who use it, PipelineJS can offer the advantage of _code completion_ and similar inflection utilities, albeit, the user experience here likely needs some refinement to be as helpful as it can be.

+### Safe Operators

+Some operators, commonly _mathematical_ operators, will cause the database server to complain if input to the operator doesn't resolve to the expected type.

+PipelineJS's "Safe Operators" are simply shorts that ensure the operator input resolves to the correct type—often times avoiding a fatal error.

+Some safe operators are presently included for these circumstances

 ### Rounding